Back to Blog Posts

 YouTube

-YouTube videos and real-time livestreams span everything from the mundane to the catastrophic, and the site’s traffic skyrocketed during the COVID-19 pandemic.
+The platform generates over $31 billion in ad revenue annually by hosting videos and real-time livestreams that span everything from the mundane to the catastrophic, with traffic skyrocketing particularly during the COVID-19 pandemic.

 Unlike other streaming platforms, YouTube relies on users to create content, and only searches for policy violations after the fact

-This loose approach to regulation of content has certainly exposed the organization to criticism and misuse of the platform.
-It also means that people by the millions are uploading potentially relevant video content every day
+This loose approach to content regulation has exposed the organization to criticism and misuse of the platform.
+It has also allowed millions of people to upload potentially relevant video content every day

-Previously existing barriers to including video evidence in a matter (namely, cost and the complexity of managing video data in review) have been greatly reduced, especially with the addition of user-friendly features such as auto-transcription and searchable time-syncing.
+Previously existing barriers to including video evidence in a matter (namely, cost and the complexity of managing video data in review) have been greatly reduced, especially with the introduction of user-friendly features such as auto-transcription and searchable time-syncing to ediscovery platforms like DISCO.

 This wealth of potentially relevant data is increasingly prominent as a result.